-Construction contracts (cont'd.) (a)
+(a) Construction contracts (cont'd.)

 Should the customer terminate a contract early, the Group may be entitled to shortfall commitment revenue on the contract.
 The Group recognises shortfall commitment revenue when payment from the customer is certain.
 At the inception of a contract, an estimate for shortfall commitment revenue is not recognised, as the Group expects the customer to use its services for the full term of the contract.
-As a result, determining when to recognise shortfall commitment revenue requires judgment to ensure that revenue is recognised when the performance obligation has been satisfied and collectability assured.
+As a result, determining when to recognise shortfall commitment revenue is recognised when the performance obligation has been satisfied and collectability assured.